OUR 65TH REUNION IS HAPPENING!!

 PLEASE DO NOT HESITATE IN MAKING A RESERVATION!

-The Harvard Alumni Association block of rooms for our reunion (and the 55th, 60th and 70th reunions) is at the Hyatt Regency Boston Cambridge Hotel, 575 Memorial Drive, Cambridge (across the Charles River from Boston University).
-See details below.
+PLEASE BE AWARE that the block of rooms reserved by the Harvard Alumni Association (HAA) for the 55th, 60th, 65th and 70th reunions at the Hyatt Regency Boston Cambridge Hotel, 575 Memorial Drive, Cambridge (across the Charles River from Boston University) IS FULLY SUBSCRIBED!

-In addition, Ron Goodman has arranged for a block of rooms for our reunion at Staybridge Suites Hotel, 1 Arlington Street, Quincy, MA 02171, across the street from the North Quincy T (Red Line) subway stop that goes direct to Harvard.
-See details below.
+PLEASE BE AWARE that classmate Ron Goodman has arranged for a block of rooms for our reunion at Staybridge Suites Hotel, 1 Arlington Street, Quincy, MA 02171, across the street from the North Quincy T (Red Line) subway stop that goes direct to Harvard.

 ___________________________